The Cheeky Monkey Media Blog

 6. Are You Familiar With Core Work?

 Do they have any experience with sales?
-Could their experience within your industry also lead to some insights about product development?
+Could their experience within your industry also lead to some insights into product development?

 This isn’t a requirement for a digital marketing consultant, but depending on the size of your business and how tasks are divided up, someone with that experience could end up being very useful.